Peeragogy/Peeragogy.github.io/technologies.md

 -   Make Something

-These plans get more complex, as you are making a group of decisions about tool functionality in order to choose what combination works for use cases.
+These plans get more complex, as you are making a group of decisions about tool functionality in order to choose what combination works for the use cases.
 It may be most useful to use a concept map (a tech tool) to think about the needs and combinations that you would bring together to achieve each Use Case or Learning Module.